 With only an inkling of what weight her husband willingly took upon his shoulders, Elizabeth had lain that morning amidst her the covers admiring their broadness as he sat availing himself of the chamber pot.

-I would guess that out of the number of married couples in the world, the amount that use the toilet in each other’s presence is fairly low.
+Even in today’s modern world, I’m fairly confident the majority of married couples in the world don’t drop a deuce in each other’s presence.
 Out of the couples in the late 1700’s, even less.
 Out of the gentlemen class, where everything is concerned with propriety, I would venture that this number approaches zero, if not passing it entirely.

 Elizabeth thinks about sex until Darcy leaves.
 She then goes down and talks with the housekeeper, who has a large portfolio with detailed lists of everything the mistress of Pemberley is in charge of.
 Elizabeth spends her time perusing this lists while Georgiana plays the piano.
-It would actually be interesting to see these lists, to get some kind of idea of what Elizabeth actually has to do.
-Of course, Berdoll doesn’t tell us what any of these things are.
-Instead, Darcy comes back, lies about why he returned early (bloody semeny sheet), and suggests they head off on a picnic.
+It would actually be interesting to see these lists, to get some kind of idea of what Elizabeth actually has to do, in her role, as the Mistress of Pemberley.
+So, needless to say, Berdoll doesn’t tell us what any of these things are.
+Instead, Darcy comes back, lies about why he returned early (blood-soaked semen-stained sheet), and suggests they head off on a picnic.

 They find a secluded grove, eat, and Darcy is lying down with his head in Elizabeth’s lap when suddenly a man comes walking out holding a gun and followed by a couple of hounds.
 Darcy immediately leaps up to his feet.
 The poacher looks at him, then Elizabeth, then beats feet back the way he came.
 After a minute or two Darcy lays back down and they have sex.
 Again.